PetyaDjanovska/PetyaDjanovska.github.io/_posts/2018-01-09-how_i_decided_to_learn_software_development.markdown

 ---
 layout: post
-title:      "' How I decided to learn software development'"
+title:      "How I decided to learn software development"
 date:       2018-01-09 13:11:01 -0500
 permalink:  how_i_decided_to_learn_software_development
 ---